 How to Backup Your PS3 Hard Drive and Save Games

-Want more high-quality Playstation 3 game video coverage of cheats, secrets, and collectibles?
-Download the Game Front walkthrough app for free and enjoy daily cheats, guides, and secrets.
+Want more Playstation 3 how-to’s and guides?
+Download the Game Front walkthroughs app for free and enjoy daily video guide updates.

 Thanks to Sony’s “Do Everything” console, hard drive space is at a premium as even 120Gb can fill quickly with PlayStation Network purchases and large game installation files.
 This process is also great insurance in case you ever need to send your PS3 in for repair since Sony will wipe out your stored content.